Arvind-kumarr/sales-analysis-/README.md

 Product analysis including best-selling products and revenue by category.
 Customer segmentation based on various criteria.
 Regional analysis with maps and charts.
-Time-series analysis for identifying trends and patterns.
-Customizable reports and data export options.

 Technology used :
 python : used to clean and manipulate the data